RB0609/task/README.md

 colcon build --symlink-install
 source install/setup.bash
 ```
-below is the command line, which we have to run after building and sourcing our workspace<br>
+below is the command line for publisher node, which we have to run after building and sourcing our workspace<br>
 ```
 ros2 run planblue_pkg publisher
 ```